Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/awsVMBaselineConfiguration.md

 ### 2.2 Verify assessment target

-Once Assessment target is created, one can verify the status of the agents as follows:
+Once Assessment target is created, one can verify the status of the agents.
+AWS Inspector and therefore Cloudneeti, will only be able to generate/display data for instances where **Agent Status** is **Healthy**.

 1. Expand the Assessment Target created (1)